-Save your work and shut down the computer before adding or replacing a memory module or hard drive.
+Save your work and shut down the computer before adding or replacing an optional external hard drive.

 If you are not sure whether the computer is off, turn the computer on by pressing the power button.
 Then shut down the computer through the operating system.